micmejia/bible-dump/NKJV/Acts/Acts 20.md

 Now on the first _day_ of the week, when the disciples came together to break bread, Paul, ready to depart the next day, spoke to them and continued his message until midnight.

 ###### 8
-There were many lamps in the upper room where [^a]they were gathered together.
+There were many lamps in the upper room where they were gathered together.

 ###### 9
 And in a window sat a certain young man named Eutychus, who was sinking into a deep sleep.
 He was overcome by sleep; and as Paul continued speaking, he fell down from the third story and was taken up dead.